gazaay/four-pillars/docs/features/encoding_utilities.md

 The encoding utilities are integrated throughout the GFAnalytics pipeline:

 1. **Training Phase**:
-   - Categorical features are identified and encoded
+   - Categorical features are identified and encoded with `process_encode_data()`
+   - Features are prepared with `prepare_feature_data()`
    - Encoders are saved along with the trained model

 2. **Prediction Phase**:
    - Data for prediction is encoded using the same encoders
+   - Features are prepared with the same standardized approach
    - Ensures consistency between training and prediction data

+3. **Evaluation Phase**:
+   - Encoded data is prepared using the same utility functions
+   - Ensures the evaluation process mirrors the production prediction process

-3. **Visualization Phase**:
+4. **Visualization Phase**:
    - Predictions are decoded back to original categories for interpretation
    - Enables meaningful visualization and reporting